-This post is all about aperitivo culture in Italy, with three (and a half!) expert cocktail recipes for the classic aperitivo drinks: the Spritz, Negroni, and Sbagliato.
-(Which are also perfect, refreshing, summertime cocktails.)
+All about aperitivo culture in Italy, plus three expert cocktail recipes for the classic Italian aperitivo cocktails: the (Aperol) Spritz, Negroni, and Sbagliato.
 Enjoy!

-A couple weeks ago, while still more or less in lockdown in Chicago, I tuned in to a virtual aperitivo cocktail party – the kind we’ve probably all had with someone in recent months (even if only a Zoom work meeting with a hidden glass of wine).
+A recent highlight of life in lockdown came when I tuned in to a virtual aperitivo cocktail party – the kind we’ve probably all had with someone in recent months, even if only a Zoom work meeting with a hidden glass of wine.

-I watched from my couch as Joe chatted from his kitchen about the history of aperitivo and demonstrated his own recipes for the classic aperitivo cocktails.
+I watched from my couch in Chicago as Joe chatted from his kitchen in NYC about the history of aperitivo, and demonstrated his own expert recipes for the classic aperitivo cocktails.

 “Aperitivo in Italy isn’t just an aperitif,” (meaning any before-dinner cocktail, like a martini).
 “Aperitivo is a feeling.
 It’s a time of day.”Joe Campanale

 When I heard that I thought, this guy knows what he’s talking about.